 The side wall panels are mounted right against the wall.
 According to GiK this makes them slightly less effective, but in my case, they proved to work more than sufficiently this way.

 In my case I really wanted to avoid overly deadening the room so I opted not to cover the floor areas.
 There was still the second mode between left and right walls to be dealt with.
 This mode was again very noticeably reduced after placing a panel against only one of the side walls.
 Placing the fourth panel on the opposing wall finally really solved the issues entirely for me.

-The right hand side wall panel is placed against the glass, strung between the window frame, and is nicely covered by the transparent drapes, which indicentally do not obstruct its effectiveness in the slightest.
+The right-hand side wall panel is placed against the glass, strung between the window frame, and is nicely covered by the transparent drapes, which incidentally do not obstruct its effectiveness in the slightest.

 The most important lesson of this story is that room treatment is likely to provide improvements in very many rooms and situations.
 Even if you are not aware of it, your sound could be sub-optimal.
-Of course sound engineers have been stating this since forever, and having worked in an Audio/Video Post-Pro environment for more than a decade I am well aware of the validity or their claims.
-The improvements in my Media Room also of course speak for themselves, but I was really convinced that it was not needed, or even possible to apply lots of damping to my main setup without it starting to sound, well, damped.
-The second lesson to take away from this is that it is important to know what kind of treatment to use and to find the exact spot for applying treatment.
-Fortunately, GiK offer excellent customer service: if you measure your room and provide some photos, they will calculate where the problem areas are and where you should apply treatment.
+Of course, sound engineers have been stating this since forever and having worked in an Audio/Video Post-Pro environment for more than a decade I am well aware of the validity or their claims.
+The improvements in my Media Room also, of course, speak for themselves, but I was really convinced that it was not needed, or even possible to apply lots of damping to my main setup without it starting to sound, well, damped.
+The second lesson to take away from this is that it is important to know what kind of treatment to use and to find the exact spot for applying the treatment.
+Fortunately, GiK offers excellent customer service: if you measure your room and provide some photos, they will calculate where the problem areas are and where you should apply treatment.